 First, avoid discussing adult issues with your child, even if your co-parent is doing that.
 If your ex is acting immaturely, do not stoop to their level.
 Leave the arguments, conflicts, and issues related to your marriage in the past – because they are in the past.

 Also, avoid engaging in contentious arguments with your ex.
 It also may be a good idea to keep track of all of your interactions with the other parent. related to custody, keeping appointments, visitation, and more.
 This may help build your case in court if your ex-spouse is being difficult.
-You should also consult with a Bronx family lawyer at New York Family Law Group to protect yourself and your kids.
+You should also consult with a Manhattan family lawyer at New York Family Law Group to protect yourself and your kids.

 5. Learn How To Successfully Co-Parent After A Divorce